 The headquarters of the Venezuelan National Police are in Caracas.

-Caracas can expect an annual average temperature of 25 degrees Celsius.
+Caracas can expect an annual average temperature of 77 degrees Fahrenheit.

 The largest oil reserves on the planet are in Venezuela.
 Pilar Navarro is an economist based in Caracas.
 In 2020 he advised that ‘a decade ago, the country was the largest producer in Latin America’ and ‘earning $90 billion per annum from oil exports’!